John Baker (Indiana politician): Congressional service

+After Congress

+He declined to be a candidate for renomination in 1880.
+Baker resumed private practice in Goshen from 1881 to 1892.
+He was a delegate to the 1888 Republican National Convention.

 Federal judicial service

 Baker was nominated by President Benjamin Harrison on March 24, 1892, to a seat on the United States District Court for the District of Indiana vacated by Judge William Allen Woods.
 He was confirmed by the United States Senate on March 29, 1892, and received his commission the same day.
 His service terminated on December 8, 1902, due to his retirement.

 Retirement and death

 Following his retirement, Baker resided in Goshen.
 He died on October 21, 1915, in Goshen.
 He is interred in Oakridge Cemetery in Goshen.

 Family

 Baker was the brother of Lucien Baker, a United States senator from Kansas.
+He was the father of Judge Francis E. Baker.